ncatlab/nlab-content/pages/747.md

 $$

-It is now sufficient to observe that $x^* g$ is a [[Kan fibration]], this implies the result then by the fact that the [[classical model structure on simplicial sets]] is right proper.
+It is now sufficient to observe that $x^* g$ is a [[Kan fibration]], which implies the result by the fact that the [[classical model structure on simplicial sets]] is right proper.

 To see this, notice that  $x^*(g)$ is a Kan fibration precisely if for all $1 \leq k $ and $0 \leq i \leq k$ the morphism